sahil242927-github/react-ssr/README.md

 \
 <span style="color:#ff9900; font-weight:bold">How **to run the app**</span>

-1. Go to the app root folder and run the command :
+1. Go to the app root folder and run the command to install the node modules:

 ```node
 > npm install